This article is on the importance of pre-production for video editing projects.

 Whenever possible do a site survey.
 Canvass the area that’s going to be shot.
 As far as production goes, check for access to outlets, sunny windows and those typical production-related items.
 For you the editor, speak up if you have concerns.
 Is the busy road going to cause you trouble in post?
 If so, can you move that shot further away?
 Is there a logo of some sort that’s going to be in the background that you’ll have to blur out?
 Change the shot or at least you’re prepared in post and won’t be swearing at the videographer.

 Recently I had an emergency video that I had to shoot, edit and publish in an hour (crazy, I know).
 There was only one spot I could shoot in.
 It had overhead lights and a bright, sunny window with no blinds to one side.
 I had no time to strike lights and all I had in my camera bag was a green screen.
 I clipped the green screen across the window to diffuse some of the light.
-I had my PA sit in the chair and it looked pretty good, or so I thought.
+My PA sat in the chair and it looked pretty good, or so I thought.

 I shot the quick video with the talent who had a shiny, bald head.
 I didn’t notice the problem during the shoot because I was in such as rush.
 When I got to my laptop and plugged in the SD card I saw it… a green glow on his head.
 If I had spent 2 more minutes setting up I would have noticed this and could have gotten access to a white screen.
 Instead I was in a rush and had to spend the rest of the dwindling minutes trying to color correct the guy’s head.